 tampering with the nucleus of the atom.
 Molecules are a combination of atoms,

-which can be separated into their parts, but atoms are elements, which cannot be
+which can be reduced to their parts, but atoms are elements, which cannot be

-was referring to the end of the Millennium age when God will destroy the present
+was referring to the end of the Millennium when the Bible says God will destroy the present

 heavens and earth and create a new one in its place.
 2Pet 3-10 says, “The day